 Among the great religions of the world today, the core beliefs of Buddhism has stood its ground since inception.
 Just as there are codes and practices among other great religions, Buddhism has its own share of tradition, practices and belief’s.
 If we look into the Core beliefs of Buddhism, that just like other religions and their practices, all fundamentals associated with any religion share a common set of beliefs.

-The History of Buddhism
+The Core Beliefs of Buddhism

-Rebirth on the other hand according to the Core beliefs of Buddhism, speaks about the consciousness that is constantly evolving, it is neither identical nor is it entirely a new form of consciousness within the person, each moment is an experience of an individuals state of mind, it could be a memory, a feeling or a thought.
-The explanation of re-birth as a cycle of consciousness is at par with the other Core beliefs of Buddhism.
+Rebirth on the other hand speaks about the consciousness that is constantly evolving, it is neither identical nor is it entirely a new form of consciousness within the person.
+Each moment is an experience of an individuals state of mind; it could be a memory, a feeling or a thought.
+The explanation of re-birth as a cycle of consciousness is at par with the other beliefs of Buddhism.

-Four Noble Truths
+The Four Noble Truths

-The First noble truth is to realize that all worldly phenomena are dukkha– suffering exists.
+The First Noble Truth is to realize that all worldly phenomena are dukkha– suffering exists.
 Every aspect of life is unsatisfactory and unfulfilling and life is subject to birth, decay, disease and death.

-The Second noble truth is to understand the cause of dukkha- suffering arises because of the attachment to human desires and needs, the senses of the human mind and body crave for many things material and immaterial, which can never be satisfied completely and hence the creation of pain which can never be averted completely.
+The Second Noble Truth is to understand the cause of dukkha- suffering arises because of the attachment to human desires and needs, the senses of the human mind and body crave for many things material and immaterial, which can never be satisfied completely and hence the creation of pain which can never be averted completely.

 The Buddha had taken learning’s from his inherited background some religious beliefs, which came from ancient Indian texts and tradition.